Skip to main content

 Your token will be shown only once.
 Copy it immediately and store it securely.

 Keep your tokens secure!
 Never commit tokens to version control or share them publicly.
-If a token is compromised, revoke it immediately from the Integrations page.
+If a token is compromised, revoke it immediately from Team Management > API Access.

 Using Your Token